-Professor Claire O'Malley, Pro-Vice-Chancellor (Global) - from January 2018
+Professor Claire O'Malley, Pro-Vice-Chancellor (Global)

-She will oversee the development of the International Study Centre at Queen’s Campus, Stockton-on-Tees; the development of strategic teaching and research partnerships with international peer institutions; the establishment of a Durham University presence in key global cities; work to increase research, study and work abroad opportunities for Durham undergraduates, postgraduates and research staff; and work to increase the percentage of students from outside the UK studying at Durham to around 35% by 2027.
+She oversees the development of the International Study Centre at Queen’s Campus, Stockton-on-Tees; the development of strategic teaching and research partnerships with international peer institutions; the establishment of a Durham University presence in key global cities; work to increase research, study and work abroad opportunities for Durham undergraduates, postgraduates and research staff; and work to increase the percentage of students from outside the UK studying at Durham to around 35% by 2027.

 Professional background and expertise

 She previously served on the ESRC’s Research Committee and as Vice Chair of the ESRC Grants Board.
-She chairs the Research and Innovation Committee for the EU-Malaysia Chamber of Commerce and Industry and serves on a number of international funding committees.
+She chaired the Research and Innovation Committee for the EU-Malaysia Chamber of Commerce and Industry and serves on a number of international funding committees.
 Claire is a past President and an Inaugural Fellow of the International Society of the Learning Sciences.